 Since 2012, pre-Prep services in 29 state school campuses in identified Indigenous communities have been regulated under Education and Care Services National Law (Queensland) Act 2011.
 In addition, there is one pre-Prep service in a state school that operates out of scope of the legislation because of the low number of registered children.

-The Approved Provider for the 29 approved pre-Prep services is the State of Queensland (acting through the Department of Education and Training).
+The Approved Provider for the 29 approved pre-Prep services is the State of Queensland (acting through the Department of Education).
 The Assistant Director-General State Schools—Indigenous Education is responsible for the management of the services.

 While pre-Prep children are not enrolled as students of the school, their registration at the pre-Prep acknowledges that the school is responsible for the children's health, safety and wellbeing.